 Although some P2P websites do have strategies and contingency plans in place to help pay out if a borrower defaults on their loan.

 Before lending through a P2P lender you should always check the FCA register to make sure it’s regulated.
-Also, find out whether it’s a member of the P2P Finance Association.
-If they are a member they have to have been trading for at least 6 months and abide by the association’s rules.

 Some other smaller products, like pre-paid currency cards, are not covered by the FSCS, so it’s worth not keeping large sums of money on them.
 The eBay subsidiary, PayPal, is also not covered if it goes under.